apwbs/MARTSIA-Ethereum/README.md

 7. sudo make install
 8. sudo ldconfig
 9. sudo -H pip install sovrin

+In order to check if 'charm' is successfully installed, try run `python3` (inside the container) and then `import charm`.
+If there are no errors displayed, the package is correctly installed.

+### Contracts deployment

 The first thing to do is to deploy the smart contract on the blockchain.
 To do that, create a Metamask wallet and fund an account with some Eth in the Goerli testnet with a Goerli faucet.